matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 ## "We need to embrace the joy of living in this very moment"

 **Taka:** A few years ago, the pandemic happened and the daily lives we previously had disappeared in an instant.
 Wars and other conflicts between various countries started to begin, and this made touring impossible for some countries we used to visit.
 During that time, many of our acquaintances, including my father, passed away due to various reasons.
-Of course, these things are inevitable with ageing but the feeling of "no one knows what happens tomorrow" became stronger in my mind.
+Of course, these things are inevitable with ageing but the feeling of "no one knows what will happen tomorrow" became stronger in my mind.

 The new album "Oath" is a 70-minute-long story that tells a story like a movie or a novel.
 I composed this album over the course of a year.
 Starting in spring, then summer, autumn and winter, I wrote what I felt at each given moment of time.
 Winter is over, and a new spring has come.
 This ordinary thing, which we had taken for granted, was actually not an ordinary thing.
 I want to share with people all over the world the joy of today, how precious and important our today is, and the joy of living in this very moment.